top of page

 • Symposia and round tables proposals (up to 1,500 words).
 These submissions should include the core topics of the session, why they are relevant to the Organization community, the participants, and a proposal of structure for the session including various roles (e.g., organizers, presenters, panelists, facilitator).
 Symposia and round tables that are inclusive along geographical, career phase and any other lines of historical subordination will be given priority.

 • Open-format session proposals (up to 1,500 words).
-We are open to any other proposal that will make use of this shared online space to advance the Organization community to work around the topics delineated above, and more broadly, to what the critical debates our journal for.
+We are open to any other proposal that will make use of this shared online space to advance the Organization community to work around the topics delineated above, and more broadly, to the critical debates that represent our journal.
 Open-format proposals may also include ideas for innovative social sessions to help our community connect and interact more informally.
 Please submit your idea, indicating the audience you would like to reach out to, and how you intend to operationalize it.

 Timeline